mac799l/drone-swarm-simulation/README.md

 ### Note:

 It is worth pointing out that this guide and project has been developed with very specific requirements and for particular applications:
-* One-to-one transferability to real drones.
+* Maximum transferability to real drones.
 * Disaster scenario classification and consensus.
 * Capable of running on Raspberry Pi's.
 > This guide specifically uses quadcopter drone models, but other vehicle types can be set up in a similar way.

-There are built-in, or simpler, ways to get a drone swarm up and running in either Gazebo or Airsim, which are well-documented.
-This project builds on top of these frameworks to accomplish the specific requirements listed above.
-There may be simpler, or better, ways to implement a drone swarm using Gazebo or Airsim.
+There are built-in ways to get a drone swarm up and running in either Gazebo or Airsim, which are well-documented.
+This project builds on top of these frameworks to accomplish the specific requirements listed above, but there may be simpler, or better, ways for you to get your swarm working using Gazebo or Airsim, at least if you don't have similar requirements as listed above.
 Regardless, I hope you can find something useful in this project.

 # Simulators
 The first step is to choose your simulated environment - Gazebo or Unreal Engine with Airsim (this guide uses the Colesseum fork) - both of which are overviewed below.